raviolli77/dataScience-UCSBProjectGroup-Syllabus/README.md

 # Winter Quarter Project Group - Data Science at UCSB
-### Contributors: Raul Eulogio, David A. Campos, Jason Freeberg
+### Contributors: Raul Eulogio, David A. Campos, Jason Freeberg, Nathan Fritter

 This repository serves as an itinerary for the Project Groups for Winter Quarter for the **DataScience at UCSB** organization.
 Providing a weekly overview as well as resources used within the weekly meetings.